-You've probably heard about the global warming song and dance: rising temperatures, melting ice caps and rising sea levels in the near future.
+You've probably heard about the effects of global warming: rising temperatures, melting ice caps and rising sea levels in the near future.
 But Earth's changing climate is already wreaking havoc in some very weird ways.
 So gird yourself for such strange effects as savage wildfires, 25-mile long icebergs, disappearing lakes, freak allergies, and the threat of long-gone diseases re-emerging.

 While it's melting glaciers and creating more intense hurricanes, global warming also seems to be heating up forest fires in the United States.
 In western states over the past few decades, more wildfires have blazed across the countryside, burning more area for longer periods of time.
 Scientists have correlated the rampant blazes with warmer temperatures and earlier snowmelt.
 When spring arrives early and triggers an earlier snowmelt, forest areas become drier and stay so for longer, increasing the chance that they might ignite.